wesonga/Static-Site-Generator/README.md

 ### 4. 🚀 Run

-To generate the static site and serve it locally:
+To generate the static site and serve it locally, run with:

 ```bash
 # Generate the site